tuedolm/tuedolm/README.md

 # Hi there, I'm Tue! 👋

 Welcome to my GitHub profile.
-I'm passionate about Backend, Mobile, and AI Ethics.
+I'm passionate about Backend, Mobile, and Prompt Engineering.
 Here you'll find a mix of my projects, contributions, and a glimpse into my coding journey.

 ## About Me